 Student presenters will provide the citation for the paper, a recorded presentation for their peers to watch, and a PDF of their slide deck.
 Example Journal Club presentations from past semesters (provided by former students, with their explicit permission) will be posted.
 All presentations must be uploaded to either Vimeo or YouTube for proper integration into Perusall by the instructor.
 The slide deck and link will be submitted for assessment.
-MCB4320C presentations will be at least 15 but no more than 30 minutes in length, and MCB6670 presentations will be at least 20 but no more than 35 minutes.
+MCB4320C presentations will be at least 20 but no more than 30 minutes in length, and MCB6670 presentations will be at least 25 but no more than 35 minutes.

 Discussion will be open for more than a week, with two deadlines for each window, to facilitate backforth conversation and help us avoid last-minute, superficial posts.
 Both presenters and non-presenters are expected to comment throughout that week.
 Specifics will be provided with the release of the assignment.
+The expectations will grow for discussion as the semester evolves and students become more advanced in their critical discussions.